 The Center for Faculty Development's role is simply to facilitate the process for you and to provide the refreshments and appetizers.
 We also compile notes from each session and upload those to the Chairs' CoP Canvas site.
 If you are a chair or a program director with faculty reporting to you directly, you can gain access to the Canvas by emailing us at email@example.com.

 As with other events run by the Center, this forum is voluntary, formative, and confidential.

 Department chairs are dispersed across the university and we know it can be difficult to share challenges and solutions with one another without a structure.
 This community of practice for department chairs provides a loose structure for sharing practice, working out approaches to new challenges and—if the group wishes—to make recommendations on procedures that will improve people's work situations.
 These communities of practice can forge new links, particularly between schools and colleges, to positive effect.

-To register to attend any of the Chairs' CoP gatherings, please complete our registration form and be sure to include any dietary restrictions you may have in your email so that we know to order sufficient refreshments.
+To register to attend any of the Chairs' CoP gatherings, please complete our online registration form and be sure to include any dietary restrictions you may have so that we know to order sufficient refreshments.